Is Your Weight Gain Tied to Adrenal Dysfunction? 3 Steps to Recover Your Energy and Shed the Pounds

 Common warning signs to look out for include:

 Cortisol levels rise and fall depending on what and when you eat.
-Remember, the key to adrenal health is keeping cortisol levels within their normal range.
-High cortisol contributes to stubborn weight gain.
+Remember, the key to good adrenal health is keeping cortisol levels within their normal range.
+High cortisol may contribute to stubborn weight gain.
 A study published in the Journal of Obesity demonstrated the powerful weight loss effect of lowering the stress response.
 Women who practiced mindful eating and stress-reduction techniques helped to prevent weight gain without dieting, even among women who were obese.
-The women who had the greatest reduction in stress levels also had the greatest loss in deep belly fat, associated with a higher risk of disease.10
+The women who had the greatest reduction in stress levels also had the greatest loss in deep belly fat, associated with a higher risk of disease.9

 When it comes to diet, stabilizing blood sugar is crucial since cortisol is released to manage blood sugar levels: